 Electrofishing in NEON’s Domain 5 Great Lakes

 Last September, staff in Domain 5 had their first fish sampling bout at Crampton Lake in Wisconsin.
 After many late nights and a week long delay due to heavy rain, they were able to successfully sample (electrofish) six reaches, set six fyke nets overnight, and set six gill nets (if you’d like to learn more about fyke and gill nets, check out our previous blog post The Catch: NEON Goes Fishing).
 In total, they caught just over 1,400 fish with at least one fish from every sampling method.
 The most success came from the fyke nets and electrofishing.
 On the very last piece of netting on the last panel of their last gill net, staff caught their largest fish of the bout, a 375 mm (approximately 15 in) long bass weighing 672 grams (almost 1.5 pounds).
-The sampling bout resulted in discovering one new species, Finescale Dace (Chrosomus neogaeus), as well as identifying several species that had not been previously recorded in Crampton Lake.
+The sampling bout resulted in discovering several species that had not been previously recorded in the Crampton Lake area including Finescale Dace (Chrosomus neogaeus).
 The data collected from fish sampling should become available on the NEON data portal by early 2018.

 Is a better understanding of fish diversity important to you?
 Would you like to see a NEON fish archive that would include photos, weight, measurements and other metadata?
 We want to know!
 Email Brandon Jensen if a public fish photo archive would be useful to your research.